University of Guelph: Athletics

-The university is represented in the Ontario University Athletics and the Canadian Interuniversity Sport by the Guelph Gryphons.
-The school colors are red, black and yellow or gold.
+The university is represented in the Ontario University Athletics and U Sports by the Guelph Gryphons.
+The school colors are red, black, and yellow or gold.
 UofG's mascot is a Gryphon named Gryph.
 There are 19 intramural teams, 20 varsity teams, and 22 sports clubs.
 OUA only sports include baseball (men), figure skating (men & women), golf, Nordic skiing, rowing, and rugby union (men).
-Currently 7 out of every 10 Guelph students participate in athletics, recreation or fitness programming.
+Currently, 7 out of every 10 Guelph students participate in athletics, recreation, or fitness programming.

 Nationally, the OUA is one of the CIS conferences, along with Atlantic University Sport, Canada West Universities Athletic Association, and the Quebec Student Sports Federation.
 CIS sports which UG participates in include basketball, cross country running, field hockey (women), Canadian football (men), ice hockey, rugby union (women), soccer, swimming, track & field, volleyball and wrestling.

 The Gryphon's men's football team won its only national championship in 1984.
-In 2008 the Gryphon's men's lacrosse team won the Baggataway Cup at the Canadian national field lacrosse champions with a 14–9 win over McGill University at Ron Joyce Stadium in Hamilton.
-The Gryphons are particularly well known for their exploits in athletics, having won the men's and women's cross-country titles consecutively ten (2006–2014) and eleven (2005–2016) times respectively.
+In 2008, the Gryphon's men's lacrosse team won the Baggataway Cup at the Canadian national field lacrosse championships with a 14–9 win over McGill University at Ron Joyce Stadium in Hamilton.
+The Gryphons are particularly well known for their exploits in athletics, having won the men's and women's cross-country titles consecutively ten times (2006–2014) and eleven times (2005–2016), respectively.
 The field hockey team won the national title in 2011.

-In 2020, the university track-and-field head coach David Scott-Thomas was given a lifetime ban by Athletics Canada for violating its code of conduct.
-The Globe and Mail reported that Scott-Thomas had an alleged sexual relationship with an underage student athlete dating back to 2002-2004 (of consenting age, but unlawful with a person in a position of trust or authority) and he was also accused by multiple students of having fostered a toxic sporting culture for many years.
+In 2020, the university track-and-field head coach, David Scott-Thomas, was given a lifetime ban by Athletics Canada for violating its code of conduct.
+The Globe and Mail reported that Scott-Thomas had an alleged sexual relationship with an underage student athlete dating back to 2002–2004 (of consenting age, but unlawful with a person in a position of trust or authority) and multiple students also accused him of having fostered a toxic sporting culture for many years.
 The university faced heavy criticism over its handling of the scandal when the reporting revealed that the administration had been aware of the allegations since 2006, but did little to address them and continued to employ the coach.
 It was reported that the university quietly ended its relationship with Scott-Thomas and assistant coach Guyson Kuruneri in December 2019 after The Globe and Mail presented the university with the allegations against both Scott-Thomas and the administration's handling of the 2006 and more recent complaints, and requested an interview with the school administrators.
 More than 200 faculty and staff wrote a letter to the university president demanding transparency and an independent review.
 In the letter, they categorized the content of The Globe and Mail report as "evidence of the worst kind of abuse of power" and indicated that "high-level administrators at the time may have participated in willfully ignoring and minimizing this abuse."